-Passengers using cross-border services must ensure that their insurance and ticket terms and conditions cover possible disruption.
+Passengers using cross-border services must ensure that their insurance and ticket terms cover possible disruption.

 If you need to re-apply for an operator licence you should do so as soon as possible.

-If the UK leaves the EU without a deal, ORR-issued Part A and Part B safety certificates will still be valid for UK-based operators who only operate domestically.
+ORR-issued Part A and Part B safety certificates will still be valid for UK-based domestic operators under a no-deal Brexit.

-Non-UK based operators running a domestic-only service in the UK with a Part A safety certificate issued in the EU, can continue using these certificates for up to 2 years from EU Exit or until they expire - whichever is earlier.
-At this point you would need to apply to the ORR for a UK Part A certificate and renew the UK Part B safety certificates to continue operating.
+Non-UK based operators running a domestic-only service in the UK, with a Part A safety certificate issued in the EU, can continue using these certificates for up to 2 years from the day we leave the EU or until they expire - whichever is earlier.
+At this point you will need to apply to the ORR for a UK Part A certificate and renew the UK Part B safety certificates to continue operating.
 You do not need to be established in the UK to do this.

 The Rail Safety (Amendment etc.) (EU Exit) Regulations 2019 is the first of 2 instruments affecting the required changes to the safety regime.
 The next piece of legislation will provide for the time-limited recognition.
 In the interim, the status quo has been retained.

 Further information can be found in the explanatory memorandum to the regulations.

 ORR-issued Part B safety certificates will be valid until they expire and will not be subject to a time-limited period.
 The exception to this is where a Part A certificate issued in an EU country expires or is subject to the 2-year limit.
 In this case, the associated ORR-issued Part B certificate needs to be renewed at the same time.

 The EC has said that UK-based operators running domestic services in the EU who hold an ORR-issued Part A safety certificate would need to re-apply for a Part A safety certificate in an EU country in a no-deal Brexit.
 This also applies to UK-based operators seeking to run new domestic services in an EU country.